M-Talha-Jabbar/WebAPIs-Asp.NetCore5/README.md

 ## Configurations in EF
 - There are two ways to configure domain(entity) classes if we want to customize the entity to table mapping and do not want to follow default conventions:
   1. By using Data Annotation Attributes <br />
       - Data Annotations attributes are .NET attributes which can be applied on an entity class or properties to override default conventions.
-  2. By using Fluent API <br />
+  2. By using Fluent API

 Note: Data annotations only give you a subset of configuration options.
 Fluent API provides a full set of configuration options available in Code-First. <br />
 Note: Fluent API configurations have higher precedence than data annotation attributes.